tekperfect/devops-docs/docs/courses/14-Cloud_Computing/lessons/aws-ec2.md

 ![AWS](6-ec2-wizard-win.png)

-10. Now with all the proper settings selected you are now ready to click on the Launch Insance button to finalize your changes and deploy your first cloud based VM.
+10. Now with all the proper settings selected you are now ready to click on the Launch Insance button to finalize your changes and deploy your first Windows cloud based VM.

+11. You are now officially a cloud based DevOps Engineer...
+Sorta ;-)